joelb123/click_loguru/README.rst

 Prerequisites
 -------------
 Python 3.6 or greater is required.
-This package is tested under Linux using Python 3.8.
+This package is tested under Linux, MacOS, and Windows using Python 3.9.
 Besides
 ``click`` and ``loguru`` themselves, this package depends upon ``memory_profiler`` and ``attrs``.